 Use less depth if you want a less pronounced curve; the curve is not symmetrical.
 Buying the 1/4″ router with a vacuum dust collecting system makes perfect sense.

 Get 1/8 or 1/4 inch round bits for freehand scrollwork.
-Get a 1/4″ router if you don’t already have one or if you have a special shop need.
+Also, get a 1/4″ router if you don’t already have one or have a particular shop need.

 When routing around the edge of a board, there is a proper way to do it.
-Going the right way with plywood, pine, fir, spruce, and other woods can pull off long splinters.
+Going the right track with plywood, pine, fir, spruce, and other woods can pull off long splinters.

-You can avoid this by making a shallow pass in the ‘wrong’ direction to knock off the edge, then going regular depth in the correct direction.
+You can avoid this by making a shallow pass in the ‘wrong’ direction to knock off the edge, going regular depth in the correct order.

 Types, Sizes, and Speeds of Portable Router Tools

-While the portable router’s core function is fairly common, manufacturers have their own views about how the device should work, where the on/off switch should be positioned, and how the handles should be constructed.
+While the portable router’s core function is relatively common, manufacturers have their views about how the device should work, where the on/off switch should be positioned, and how the handles should be constructed.

 All of the units have a two-handed grip.
-This could be a set of matching knobs, a pair of upright handles, or a knob and pistol grip combo.
-The switch is located on the top of some motors, while others are integrated into one of the handles.
+It could be a set of matching knobs, a pair of upright handles, or a knob and pistol grip combo.
+The switch is located on the top of some motors, while others are integrated into one handle.

 Some devices include a built-in motor shaft locking mechanism, which can save time by allowing you to tighten the collet with just one tool.